totorewa/witch-hut-search/README.md

 OPTIONS
 * -s|--seed         Seed to search on.
   -b|--blocks       Number of blocks to search in each direction.
 Default: "128000".
   -t|--threads      Number of threads to search with.
-Default: # of cores x2.
+Default: "12".
+  -o|--out          Output file for writing locations to.
   -h|--help         Shows help text.
   --version         Shows version information.
 ```

+You can specify a CSV file as the output to have it written in CSV format.
+All other file types are written as text.

 ## Disclaimers